DorisWarren/the-nomad/README.md

 ## Description

-_The Collective website is being built to create a safe place for freelance creatives of all sorts, to come together! | This is an exercise curated for us to practice the process of designing a website.
+_The PDX Collective website is being built to create a safe place for freelance creatives of all sorts, to come together! | This is an exercise created for us to practice the process of designing a website.
 We will exercise strengths in targeting users, creating wireframes, curating navigable prototypes and the best for last, coding a live site!_

+## Target Users

+* _NOT JUST A COMMUNITY BUT A PLATFORM FOR GROWTH_

+* _A potential beehive that is not restricted to a specific group.
+Open a nature of all collectives, where everyone is willing to learn and grow together._

+* _The design and structure of a co-working space maintains the professionalism of a luxurious office.
+Along with providing an environment that makes you feel safe enough to bring out that spunk in you.
+A non-traditional co-working space!_

+* _All potential co-workers will be able to see all the cool modern amenities we provide.
+One of the best luxuries The PDX Collective provides, are the group activities co-workers will have access to.
+Ready to mingle?_

 ## User Personas | Stories

-_

 ## Setup/Installation Requirements